Skip to content

 Setting up the file structure

 Minecraft shaders require a specific structure of files in the right places to load code.
-While it’s important to understand this structure, to save time, we will be working with the Base 330 pack from shaderLABs.
+While it’s important to understand this structure, to save time, we will be working with the Base 330 pack from shaderLABS.
 Download it from here, and extract it into your shaderpacks folder.
 You should have the following structure.

 .